 If I’m putting a Mural and I just be, you know, maybe an announcement of a release that I did, where I ran, and I can add some color and context to that piece of work as well, by saying, what the outcome was that we drove or how we did it, right.
 And in some cases, I said, for certain clients, you can really show them some real specific stuff because we help you restrict privacy and really curate who can see what on your Mural.
 You could show them the specs you wrote, show them your roadmap, you can show them how to do cohort analysis, all those things.
 And so that helps those types of people really level up to what they want to do next.
 And I also think like, we’ve seen literally folks who are looking to transition careers, right, we have someone who is going from a people ops role, but really deeply studied the empathy of professional development and career growth.
 To them, getting a Product Management job at a professional development focused startup, but she used her portfolio, her Mural of all the work she did in her people ops role, it was all about understanding the persona of the young employees that were coming into the company, understanding what it would take to get them to level up and really where the friction was.
 And she used that is that collateral as part of our portfolio to then become a Product Manager.

-And I think that was a really great use case as well, that if you’re starting out looking to do something new, it’s really important to demonstrate what you have done is relevant because there’s no other signal that people can really rely on, you know, the signal of graduating Product Gym students is absolutely, you know, essential and huge.
+And I think that was a really great use case as well, that if you’re starting out looking to do something new, it’s really important to demonstrate what you have done is relevant because there’s no other signal that people can really rely on, you know, the signal of graduating Product Gym members is absolutely, you know, essential and huge.
 And then if you can back that up with some examples of the work or the or the stuff you created while you’re while you’re working on a transition, I think that’s icing on the cake.

 Product Gym: Okay.
 So if you were to walk us through, right now, on a podcast, a Mural so is this like a series of slides that’s mobile?
 Give us an impression on what the end product looks like, if I was to go ahead and want to start with Mural right now?